RubikSoftware/OAuth-Integration-Code-Challenge/README.md

 * On clicking the button you should start the OAuth flow and be redirected to the Github Authorization page.
 * After the user accepts the Authorization, store the credentials so you can use the Github API.
 * Using the credentials call the Github API to get the needed information and list it on the /results page of the application.
-* You should use Node JS and Express Routes for every API call you make.
-The only frontend requests should be the "initialize the OAuth flow" and the "getUserData path" after you obtained the credentials for the OAuth app and stored them. (!!!
-Do use only the API routes to call the githubAPI - don't call Github API directly from the Frontend app).
 * Use the .env file to store the Github Client Id and Client Secret.
 ### Needed information
 * Authenticated user's login, id, link to user's github page (on click redirect to the user's profile) and email (if available - email is available if listed as public on github page).